liaomengge/graphql/spec/Section 3 -- Type System.md

 they have an empty fractional part (ex. `1.0`) and otherwise as floating-point input value.

+For all types below, with the exception of Non-Null, if the explicit value `null` is provided, then then the result of input coercion is `null`.

 **Built-in Scalars**

 GraphQL provides a basic set of well-defined Scalar types.
 A GraphQL server